 Taking a Group Tour to Tikal

 For convenience, I chose to book on a tour with one of the operators in town.
-GetYourGuide also offers some tours that you could book online in advance.
+GetYourGuide also offers tours that you could book online in advance.

 Our group set off from Flores at 4.30 am and waited with many others at the entrance to the park which opened at 6.00 am.
 We then waited a further hour to receive our entrance passes.
 At reception, there was the opportunity to buy drinks, snacks and a map of the site.